ayushhhthakur/RentRally/README.md

 ## Usage

-Rent-a-Ride is a closed system intended for private use.
+Rent Rally is a closed system intended for private use.
 To utilize this platform, please contact the system administrator or the authorized person in charge for access and booking.

 ## License